-The annual payout amount for endowed funds is: (i) the amounts stipulated by the donor, and (ii) currently 4% of the fund balance according to the Foundation's policy, or 90% of Investment Income where the donor has stipulated.
+The annual payout amount for endowed funds is as follows: (i) the amounts stipulated by the donor and (ii) for the first three quarters of the year 4% of the fund balance according to the Foundation's policy.
 In addition, where permitted by the donor, a 1% fee is allocated to the General Fund to cover administration costs.
 In any year, should the aggregate of net investment income for that year and the accumulated reinvested income from prior years be insufficient to fund the payout and the 1% fee for the particular year, then the payout is reduced and the 1% fee is not allocated in order to preserve the original principal of the donation.
 Once determined, the annual payout from the Endowment Fund is transferred to the Restricted Fund, where it remains until actual distributions are made.